Get the Peace of Mind Only an Experienced Attorney Can Provide

 Facing Assault Charges in Baltimore?
 Contact Mark G. Scheuerman Today.

 Choosing the right criminal defense attorney in Baltimore can make all the difference in the outcome of your case.
-If you have been charged with first degree assault, we encourage you to reach out to Scheuerman Law, LLC for a free case evaluation.
+If you have been charged with first-degree assault, we encourage you to reach out to Scheuerman Law, LLC for a free case evaluation.

 Don’t delay in seeking criminal defense representation.
 Even if you have yet to be charged, it is in your best interest to retain legal aid right away to devise a robust defense.
-Call us today at (410) 630-4274 or contact us online for a free consultation.
+Call us today at (443) 888-2062 or contact us online for a free consultation.